 Who says you can’t have short hair when your locks are thin?
 Just like other hair lengths, you can rock short, thin hair as long as you play with texture.
 A messy textured pixie cut is the answer.
-You just need to create random C-shapes on your pixie cut using a flat iron to give your short hair a boost on the volume department.
-Then, finish with a hairspray to let the hairstyle hold for hours.
+You just need to create random C-shapes on your pixie cut using a flat iron to give your short hair a boost in the volume department.
+Then, spritz hairspray all over your hair to let the hairstyle hold for hours.
 Very easy, right?

 Looking for a haircut for thin hair that’s a bit edgy?
 An angled bob ought to do the trick with its elongated sides.
 To add more volume to this haircut, you can also blow-dry the back part a bit to give it more lift and body.

 Editor’s tip: Don’t let frizz distract you from the gorgeous shape of your bob.
 Use TRESemmé Keratin Smooth KERA10 Shampoo, which has KERA10 Protein Complex that can penetrate up to 10 layers deep into your hair.
 This shampoo gives your hair 10 salon benefits in one wash.
 These include keeping your hair smooth, soft, and shiny, detangling knots, calming frizz, taming flyaways, and providing heat protection.